mbovero/ECE5780_2-Axis_Gimbal_Claw/README.md

 - Real-time stabilization on **roll and yaw axes** using quaternion feedback from the BNO085 IMU.
 - Responsive **manual control** through a 2-axis joystick.
 - Intelligent speed scaling and jitter prevention based on calculated orientation error.
-- Mode switching with hardware debouncing: easily toggle between manual and gimbal modes.
+- Mode switching with software debouncing: easily toggle between manual and gimbal modes.
 - Visual mode indication via red (manual) and yellow (gimbal) LEDs, and a green LED for system readiness.
 - **Kill switch functionality** to safely disable the system at any time.